Bandwidth requirements vary from one network to another, and how to calculate bandwidth properly is vital to building...

 Wondering how to calculate bandwidth requirements when designing the network?
 What specific considerations apply?
 These are some of the questions we'll answer in this tip.

 Bandwidth refers to the data rate that is supported by the network connection or the interfaces that connect to the network.
 It represents both volume and time, representing the amount of data that can be transmitted between two points in a set period of time.
 It is usually expressed in terms of bits per second (bps), or sometimes in bytes per second (Bps).

-Network bandwidth represents the capacity of the network connection, though it's important to understand the distinction between theoretical throughput and real-world results.
-For example, a 1000BASE-T (which uses unshielded twisted-pair cables) Gigabit Ethernet (GbE) network can theoretically support 1,000 megabits per second (Mbit/s), but this level can never really be achieved in practice because of hardware and systems software overhead.
+Network bandwidth represents the capacity of the network connection, though it's important to understand the distinction between theoretical throughput and real-world results when figuring out the right bandwidth formula for your network.
+For example, a 1000BASE-T -- which uses unshielded twisted-pair cables -- Gigabit Ethernet (GbE) network can theoretically support 1,000 megabits per second (Mbps), but this level can never really be achieved in practice because of hardware and systems software overhead.

 - Determine the amount of available network bandwidth.

 - Determine the average utilization required by the specific application.

 Both of these figures should be expressed in bytes per second.
 Consider the following formula: A GbE network has 125,000,000 Bps of available bandwidth.
 This is computed by taking the amount of bits -- in a Gigabit network, that would be 1 billion -- and dividing that by eight to determine the bytes: